KDesp73/wcli/README.md

 ## Usage

 The `WEATHER_API_KEY` environment variable must be set and accessible.
-This can be accieved through an alias or an export.
+This can be achieved through an alias or an export.

 ```bash
 weathercli --location Athens --language el